Buffalo Bills Names FanDuel Group As Official Mobile Sports Betting Partner - ExBulletin

 Buffalo Bills Names FanDuel Group As Official Mobile Sports Betting Partner

-NEW YORK, January 6, 2022 / PRNewswire / – Today, the Buffalo Bills and the FanDuel Group announced a multi-year partnership, designating FanDuel as the official mobile sports betting partner of the Buffalo Bills.
+Today, the Buffalo Bills and FanDuel Group announced a multi-year partnership, designating FanDuel as the official mobile sports betting partner of the Buffalo Bills.

 In addition to the use of official Bills trademarks and logos, FanDuel will have access to a range of media assets, including TV and radio spots to engage Bills fans and in-game signage and activations at Highmark Stadium. .

-FanDuel will also be the main sponsor of the Buffalo Bills-themed podcast, Bills by the Numbers, hosted by Steve tasker and Chris Brown, discussing team updates and key fantasy matches.
+FanDuel will also be the main sponsor of the Buffalo Bills-themed podcast, Bills by the Numbers, hosted by Steve Tasker and Chris Brown, discussing squad updates and major fantastic matches.

-“FanDuel has built a solid reputation as a premier sports betting destination for sports fans,” said Dan Misko, Pegula Sports & Entertainment Sr. Vice President of Business Development.
-“The way they reach people through engaging and entertaining content is innovative and aligns with how we think about connecting with our fans.
-We are very happy with all that this partnership will offer our valued fans in all the state of New York as part of their gameday experience and look forward to working with FanDuel for many years to come. “
+“FanDuel has built a solid reputation as a premier sports betting destination for sports fans,” said Dan Misko, senior vice president of business development for Pegula Sports & Entertainment.
+“The way they reach people through engaging and entertaining content is innovative and aligns with how we think about connecting with our fans. and look forward to working with FanDuel for many years to come. “

 FanDuel Group is an innovative sports and technology entertainment company that is changing the way consumers engage with their favorite sports, teams and leagues.
-The first game destination in United States, FanDuel Group consists of a portfolio of leading brands in gaming, sports betting, daily fantasy sports, early deposit betting and television / media, including FanDuel, Stardust and TVG.
+The leading gaming destination in the United States, FanDuel Group consists of a portfolio of leading brands in gaming, sports betting, daily fantasy sports, early deposit betting and television / media, including FanDuel, Stardust and TVG.
 FanDuel Group is present in 50 states and over 12 million customers.
-The company is based in New York with offices in California, New Jersey, Florida, Oregon, Georgia, and Scotland.
+The company is headquartered in New York with offices in California, New Jersey, Florida, Oregon, Georgia and Scotland.
 FanDuel Group is a subsidiary of Flutter Entertainment plc, a leading international sports betting and gaming operator and a component of the FTSE 100 index of the London Stock Exchange.

 Sources